Access Window

 - All required fields come with default values.

-- The SysCAD Models Documentation offers more help on Data input for individual models.
+- The SysCAD Models Documentation offers more help on data fields for individual models.

-The Data Fields that appear in Grey are NOT changeable by the user.
-These fields are calculated or derived by SysCAD internally.
+The data fields that appear in Grey are NOT changeable by the user.
+These fields are results calculated by SysCAD.

-- Some Data Fields are only changeable when SysCAD is not solving.
-That is, when a flowsheet is solving (steady state) or running (dynamic state), some originally changeable data fields can be greyed out also.
+- Some data fields are only changeable when SysCAD is not solving.
+That is, when a flowsheet is solving (steady state) or running (dynamic), some originally changeable data fields can be greyed out also.

 - Most data fields are displayed with a conversion unit - e.g. Mass Flow may be displayed in t/h.
 The user may change either the Default conversion units, or the conversion units for the individual data field, at any time.
 Please see Conversions.